 Every year, as a part of the HOPE Agora, the participants of the HOPE Exchange programme as a group give a presentation of their experiences in the host country on a specific theme identifying up to three good practices.
-The theme for HOPE Agora 2020 is "Using Evidence in Healthcare Management".
+The theme for HOPE Agora 2021 is "Using Evidence in Healthcare Management".
 It directly follows and builds on the previous HOPE Agora 2019 which topic was "Evidence-Informed Decision-making in Healthcare Management".
+This was intended to be the topic of the HOPE Agora 2020.
+The later was postponed due to the COVID-19 crisis.